Hen Party Planning Checklist for Wiltshire | 2026 Guide

 Confirm all bookings one last time: accommodation, activities, and transport.

-Call or email each supplier (e.g., English Heritage, horse riding centre, caterer) to reconfirm details.
+Call or email English Heritage, your riding centre, caterer and minibus firm to reconfirm.

 Do a final check on all dietary requirements and allergies for every guest.

-Communicate any last-minute changes to caterers, restaurants, and activity providers.
+Pass any last-minute dietary changes to caterers, restaurants and activity providers.

 Prepare a welcome pack for guests, including a Wiltshire map and local tips.

-Include a small itinerary, emergency contacts, and suggestions for exploring the immediate area around your accommodation.
+Pack a mini itinerary, emergency contacts and local suggestions for your area.

 Grocery shopping for the self-catering accommodation or arrange delivery.